Morshok/Malicious-Discord-Bot/README.md

   - This places your "User ID" onto the clipboard.

 <br />
+An example of such a ".env" file can be found within this repository inside of the ".env.example" file.
+<br /><br />

 **NOTE:** This exploit will only work if the bot is given "Administrator" permissions.
 ___